JIOjosBG/panopticon/README.md

 - There will be a different page for companies to send their newsletters to their subscribers directly from our UI

+- Get the current subscriptions directly from the blockchain instead of a database

+- Mark the subscribed newsletters as "Subscribed" on the UI

 - Will add many more memes (specifically, cats with thumbs)